 Elixer of the Sun

-The history of use of Heimia salicifolia goes back to Mexico where it was traditionally used for various shamanic practices, and even at present, Mexican shamans have been known to use the leaves as a medicine and a tool for divination.
+The history of use of Heimia salicifolia goes back to Mexico where it was traditionally used for various shamanic practices.
+Even at present, Mexican shamans have been known to use the leaves as a medicine and a tool for divination.
 Another method commonly used in Mexico was with fresh leaves, which were gathered and left to wilt.
 At one point, the leaves were then put into a glass jar with cool water added to it, and this mixture was then placed in the sun and allowed to ferment for 24 hours.
 It was believed that during the fermenting process, the energy and knowledge of the sun was embedded into the potion creating what was known as “Elixir of the Sun”.
 This is another reason that the plant received its common name Sun Opener.
 As a trance catalyst, the Aztecs regarded this plant as sacred, which enabled them to vividly access past distant events.

 Traditional accounts state that Heimia salicifolia produces ‘a pleasant drunkenness, all objects appear yellow, and the sounds of bells and human voices reach the ears as if coming from a long distance” (J.P Calderon, 1896).
 Victor Reko 1926, stated that the plant ‘increased strength, energy and joy, and awakens the spirit…and objects are very clearly seen in great detail.”
 More modern reports say the fermented tea induces a pleasant state of euphoria, relaxing and soothing muscles, slightly increased sweating.